Book of Mormon Overview: Tight vs Loose Translation

-Apologists argue that Joseph Smith was merely adding words to avoid confusion for readers, but as we discuss in our First Vision annotated essay, this timing lines up with the church's evolving theology regarding the plurality of gods.
+Apologists argue that Joseph Smith was merely adding words to avoid confusion for readers, but as we discuss in our First Vision overview, this timing lines up with the church's evolving theology regarding the plurality of gods.
 In addition, Joseph Smith makes other changes that would be impossible under the tight translation as history dictates:

 1 Nephi 20:1 (1830): "Hearken and hear this, O house of Jacob, which are called by the name of Israel, and are come forth out of the waters of Judah, which swear"

 1 Nephi 20:1 (1864): "Hearken and hear this, O house of Jacob, who are called by the name of Israel, and are come forth out of the waters of Judah, or out of the waters of baptism, who swear"

 Mosiah 21:28 (1830): "king Benjamin had a gift from God, whereby he could interpret such engravings;"

 Mosiah 21:28 (Now): "king Mosiah had a gift from God, whereby he could interpret such engravings;"